-The course deals with the following broad questions:
+Embedded in the Philosophy of Science, the course deals with the following broad questions:

-.
+- .
 Ontology: What is the "nature" of the world about which we try to obtain knowledge?
-For instance, are conflicts in Afghanistan, the Balkans, Chechnya, Columbia, Democratic Republic of the Congo (DRC), Iraq, Israel/Palestine, Ivory Coast, Lebanon, Northern Ireland, Nigeria, Pakistan, Rwanda, Somalia, Sri Lanka, Sudan, U.S., Yemen, Zimbabwe, or elsewhere reflective of cultural, economic, identity, political, religious, and/or other dimensions?

-.
-Epistemology: What is "valid" knowledge for any particular conflict situation?
+In our case, to what extent are conflicts in Afghanistan, the Balkans, Chechnya, Columbia, Democratic Republic of Congo (DRC), France, Iraq, Israel/Palestine, Ivory Coast, Lebanon, Northern Ireland, Nigeria, Pakistan, Rwanda, Somalia, Sri Lanka, Sudan, Syria, Ukraine, U.S., Yemen, Zimbabwe, or elsewhere reflective of cultural, economic, historical, identity, political, religious, social, and/or other dimensions? - .
+Epistemology: What constitutes "valid" knowledge for any particular conflict system?
 How do we determine the "facts" about any conflict and what are the difficulties involved in their acquisition?
-(For examples of such "facts," see Hewitt, et al. [2012].)